torvalds/linux/Documentation/hwmon/hwmon-kernel-api.rst

-If the hardware monitoring device is registered with hwmon_device_register_with_info or devm_hwmon_device_register_with_info, it is most likely not necessary to provide sysfs attributes.
-Only additional non-standard sysfs attributes need to be provided when one of those registration functions is used.
+If the hardware monitoring device is registered with hwmon_device_register_with_info or devm_hwmon_device_register_with_info, it is most likely yest necessary to provide sysfs attributes.
+Only additional yesn-standard sysfs attributes need to be provided when one of those registration functions is used.

 The header file linux/hwmon-sysfs.h provides a number of useful macros to